 At the national level, the Tropical Health and Education Trust is leading a component to reform of the governance and management of health education.
 PfP supported the development of the first national Medical Education Policy which outlines how government, regulators, universities and other health system leaders can collaborate to produce a well-trained medical workforce to meet the health needs of people in Somaliland.
 We also aim to support the development of a new national undergraduate medical education curriculum; standardised national medical examinations and an assessment of medical schools to ensure that institutions educating students meet internationally recognised education standards.

 Programme activities – from the development and delivery of courses, to curriculum development and technical assistance – are delivered by a network of over 100 volunteers who take time out of their work at the NHS and UK university sector to make this work possible.
-By October 2021, UK volunteers will have donated an estimated 24,000 hours, contributing time worth over £2 million.
+By October 2021, UK volunteers will have donated volunteering hours worth over £460,000 to the project.